 The first act of "Lisa The Greek" has a subplot about Bart going clothes shopping with Marge, getting embarassing clothes and ends with him in the car with the bullies outside waiting to kick his ass.
 It's never brought up again after that.

 There's also the final fates of Smellerbee, Longshot, Long Feng and the Earth King.The Promise confirms the fates of three of those: Smellerbee and Longshot are alive, having reassembled the Freedom Fighters to protest the Fire Nation's occupation.
 We don't know how they made it out of Lake Laogai.
 Earth King Kuei is back in place as King of Ba Sing Se.

-Bugger them.
 Where's Cabbage Man?
 WHERE?!
 Yeah, he was credited with helping with the ''accurate'' play about the Avatar, but can he sell his cabbages in peace now that the Avatar has no Fire Lord to deal with?
 The Legend of Korra reveals that he and/or his descendants started a very successful technology company, Cabbage Corp.

-Forget Cabbage Man, what happened to Foamy?!
+Not to mention, what happened to Foamy?!